OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-## Explain What Are The Features Of Standalone local Mode?
+## Explain what are the features of Standalone local Mode?
 In stand-alone or local mode there are no Hadoop daemons running,  and everything runs on a single Java process.
 Hence, we don't get the benefit of distributing the code across a cluster of machines.
 Since, it has no DFS, it utilizes the local file system.
 This mode is suitable only for running MapReduce programs by developers during various stages of development.
 Its the best environment for learning and good for debugging purposes.

 [Table of Contents](#HADOOP)